-The direction below each week's roman numeral provides the students with the assignment to be done that week, before the third session.
-The instructor will review basic issues and practices (what is plagiarism, what is an annotated bibliography, etc.) during the third sessions as we go along and as the need arises.
+The direction associated with each week's roman numeral provides the students with the assignment to be done that week, before the weekly third session on Thursdays.
+As noted earlier, the instructor will review basic issues and practices (e.g., what is an annotated bibliography, etc.) during the third sessions as we go along and as the need arises.